Dublin Port: Services

 The main activity of the port is freight handling, with a wide range of vessels, from large container carriers to small diesel lighters, visiting daily.

-Roll-on/roll-off passenger ferry services run regularly across the Irish Sea to Holyhead in Wales and in the summer months and at Christmas to Douglas, Isle of Man.
+Roll-on/roll-off passenger ferry services run regularly across the Irish Sea to Holyhead in Wales, and in the summer months and at Christmas to Douglas, Isle of Man.
 Services also go to Cherbourg, France.
-The largest car ferry in the world, the Irish Ferries ship MV Ulysses (2000) which can carry up to 2000 passengers, runs on the Holyhead route.
-A new ship MV W.B.
-Yeats entered service in 2018 and is on the Cherbourg route.
-Another company, CLDN, has ships that travel 6 times a week to Rotterdam and Zeebrugge and use the latest super ferries in Europe: MV Celine and MV Delphine.
+The largest car ferry in the world, the Irish Ferries ship MV Ulysses (2000), which can carry up to 2000 passengers, runs on the Holyhead route.
+A new ship, MV W.B.
+Yeats, entered service in 2018 and is on the Cherbourg route.
+Another company, CLDN, operates 6 times a week to Rotterdam and Zeebrugge, and uses the latest "super ferries" in Europe: MV Celine and MV Delphine.
 These are the world's largest short-sea Ro-Ro vessels with 8 km of road space on board.
 They do not take trucks on board, just the trailers.

 Dublin Port is also increasingly a docking point for cruise liners.
 Celebrity Eclipse began to home port in Dublin on 29 April 2018, and the port authorities reported 158 cruise ship visits in 2019.
 A temporary facility, Terminal 7, was created between Promenade and Tolka Quay Road at Branch Road; entered from Promenade Road, this allows cruise guests to check-in and leave baggage.
 A shuttle service transports guests to Ocean Pier 33.
 A new baggage claim facility was added to Ocean Pier 33 for guests to use when disembarking.